WikiEducationFoundation/legalmattic/Privacy-Policy.md

 This Privacy Policy is adapted from the [Creative Commons Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) licensed [privacy policy of Automattic](https://github.com/Automattic/legalmattic) — the company that runs the open source blog platform WordPress — as they have a well-earned reputation for looking out for users but also the resources to cover the legal bases appropriately.

+Throughout this Privacy Policy we’ll refer to our websites, mobile applications, and other products and services collectively as “Services.”

+You can [contact us](mailto:contact@wikiedu.org) if you have questions.

 ### Information We Collect

 We only collect information about you if we have a reason to do so–for example, to provide our Services, to communicate with you, or to make our Services better.
 We collect information in three ways: if and when you provide information to us, automatically through operating our Services, and from outside sources.
 Let’s go over the information that we collect.